-Parents/guardians of public school students will be apprised at regular intervals of the academic progress of their child, in accordance with the provisions of Florida Statutes § 1003.02(1)(h)2.
-Synergy ParentVUE and StudentVUE programs allow parents/guardians and students access to monitor up-to-date grades, attendance, schedule, and assignments at any time.
+Parents/guardians of public school students will be apprised in their primary language at regular intervals of the academic progress of their child, in accordance with the provisions of Florida Statute § 1003.02(1)(h)2.
+The Student Information System Parent and Student applications allow parents/guardians and students access to monitor up-to-date grades, attendance, schedule, and assignments at any time.
 Therefore, printed Interim Reports will no longer be sent home with students.
 Families are encouraged to use the Interim Report dates on the Student Calendar to review and discuss grades and concerns with their student(s).
 If families cannot view their student's progress electronically on a mobile device or computer, a printed copy may be requested from the teacher.

-Per Florida Statutes § 1002.20, parents/guardians of public school students must receive accurate and timely information regarding their child's academic progress and must be informed of ways they can help their child to succeed in school.
-Therefore, if at any time during a grading period, it is apparent that a student may fail or is routinely doing unsatisfactory work in any course or grade assignment, teachers must notify the student's parent/guardian and document the contact in the Synergy Contact Log.
+Per Florida Statute § 1002.20, parents/guardians of public school students must receive accurate and timely information regarding their child's academic progress and must be informed of ways they can help their child to succeed in school.
+Therefore, if at any time during a grading period, it is apparent that a student may fail or is routinely doing unsatisfactory work in any course or grade assignment, teachers must notify the student's parent/guardian and document the contact according to District guidelines.
 This contact allows for an opportunity to use intervention strategies to correct deficiencies in academic areas.